1 9 6 0 – 1 9 6 5 (UK)

 A classic British comedy in which the irrepressible Eric Sykes constantly got himself in a mess with all manner of new technology in order to improve his lifestyle.
 Of course “new technology” to Sykes just meant everyday objects like the telephone.

-Eric lived with his spinster sister Hattie (Hattie Jaques, veteran of the Carry On series of films and also the real-life wife of Dad’s Army actor John Le Mesurier), at 24 Sebastopol Terrace, East Acton, where they lived on our TV screens for the best part of twenty years.
+Eric was a proud and rather work-shy individual who lived with his spinster sister Hattie (Hattie Jaques, a veteran of the Carry On series of films and also the real-life wife of Dad’s Army actor John Le Mesurier), at 24 Sebastopol Terrace, East Acton, where they lived on our TV screens for the best part of twenty years.

 In the later series, they moved two doors down to number 28.